 A networking reception follows each talk, inviting guests to continue the conversation and make connections with others interested in the social sector.
 SILS events are free and open to all.

 From impacting investing to treating tuberculosis, upcoming Social Impact Leadership Series (SILS) speakers take stock of their strategies to address real world issues.

 April 27 - What's Next for Impact Investing? with Brian Trelstad, Partner at Bridges Ventures

-May 4 - Sandeep Ahuja, MPP '06, Founder and CEO, Operation ASHA
+May 18 - Overcoming Barriers to Scale and What Lies Ahead with Sandeep Ahuja, AM '06, Founder and CEO, Operation ASHA

 2014-15 Past Series

 Mike Lynch, '98, Vice President, Green Innovation, NASCAR

 Jennifer Axelrod, Deputy Commissioner of Youth Services, City of Chicago, and a Panel of Practitioners